-With JWT authentication, you'll need a JWT client secret to retrieve the token, and your widget embed script will need to request the token to authenticate and display knowledge base content to your readers.
+- To update your widget embed script to request the token to authenticate and display knowledge base content to your readers.

-Generate client secret
+Get your client secret

-- Go to Settings > Widget.
+- Go to KB settings > Widget.

-Now that you have your client secret, you can use it to request an access token from the JWT token endpoint.
-We recommend modifying the default embed script to include a section that will call the _ko19.onReady
+Now that you have your client secret, use it to request an access token from the JWT token endpoint.

 Working with JWT authentication